 NHS Chief Executive Sir David Nicholson - who's also overall senior responsible owner of the NPfIT - has written to chief executives of all trusts and strategic health authorities in England about plans for health service reforms.

-is entitled "Equity and Excellence: Liberating the NHS - Managing the Transition."
+His letter is entitled "Equity and Excellence: Liberating the NHS - Managing the Transition."

 He refers - without explanation - to the need to clarify how the NPfIT will be maintained during the transition.